bradyjoslin/til/content/ms-teams/custom-backgrounds.md

 You can also add custom images by places image files in a specific location on your computer.

-Custom background directory on Mac:
+Custom background directory on:

-`~/Library/Application Support/Microsoft/Teams/Backgrounds/Uploads`.
+- Mac: `~/Library/Application Support/Microsoft/Teams/Backgrounds/Uploads`

-Custom background directory on Windows:
-`%AppData%\Microsoft\Teams\Backgrounds\Uploads`
+- Windows: `%AppData%\Microsoft\Teams\Backgrounds\Uploads`

 This let's you do fun things like add a [Max Headroom](https://en.wikipedia.org/wiki/Max_Headroom) background.